iXerol/AudioQueueTutorial/README.md

 # AudioQueueTutorial
-Demo about how to use AudioQueue to play/record audio.
+Demo about how to use AudioQueue to play audio.
 Written in Swift.